adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 6/10/20

+* Used Submodular Pick for SHAP

+## 5/10/20

+* Came across rephrase.ai that uses GANS for making advertising videos!

 ## 4/10/20

 * NA